 Take the oil samples as close as possible to the standard intervals.
-In order to receive the full value from $S \cdot O \cdot S$ oil analysis, establish a consistent trend of data.
-In order to establish a pertinent history of data, perform consistent oil samplings that are evenly spaced.
+To receive the full value from S·O·S Oil Analysis, establish a consistent trend of data.
+To establish a pertinent history of data, perform consistent oil samplings that are evenly spaced.